 a protein kinase of the STE20 family.
 Critical effector linking RhoGTPases to cytoskeleton reorganization and nuclear signaling.
 Activated by proteolytic cleavage during caspase-mediated apoptosis, and may play a role in regulating the apoptotic events in the dying cell.
 Note: This description may include information from UniProtKB.

-Cellular Component: perinuclear region of cytoplasm; plasma membrane; nucleus; cytosol
+Cellular Component: nucleoplasm; perinuclear region of cytoplasm; cytoplasm; plasma membrane; cytosol

-Molecular Function: identical protein binding; protein serine/threonine kinase activity; protein binding; protein tyrosine kinase activator activity; protein kinase binding; ATP binding; protein kinase activity
+Molecular Function: identical protein binding; protein serine/threonine kinase activity; protein binding; Rac GTPase binding; protein tyrosine kinase activator activity; protein kinase binding; ATP binding; protein kinase activity

-Biological Process: axon guidance; viral reproduction; apoptosis; protein amino acid autophosphorylation; signal transduction; protein amino acid phosphorylation; T cell receptor signaling pathway; regulation of defense response to virus by virus; regulation of apoptosis; positive regulation of peptidyl-tyrosine phosphorylation; peptidyl-serine phosphorylation; regulation of growth; virus-host interaction; T cell costimulation; negative regulation of protein kinase activity; phosphorylation; negative regulation of apoptosis
+Biological Process: stimulatory C-type lectin receptor signaling pathway; axon guidance; viral reproduction; apoptosis; protein amino acid autophosphorylation; regulation of mitotic cell cycle; programmed cell death; signal transduction; T cell receptor signaling pathway; protein amino acid phosphorylation; Rho protein signal transduction; regulation of apoptosis; regulation of growth; small GTPase mediated signal transduction; stress-activated protein kinase signaling pathway; cell structure disassembly during apoptosis; cell migration; regulation of defense response to virus by virus; positive regulation of peptidyl-tyrosine phosphorylation; peptidyl-serine phosphorylation; regulation of MAPKKK cascade; T cell costimulation; activation of protein kinase activity; negative regulation of protein kinase activity; innate immune response; vascular endothelial growth factor receptor signaling pathway; actin cytoskeleton organization and biogenesis; phosphorylation; negative regulation of apoptosis